skip to primary navigation skip to content

 Man riding a bike

-Trainees at Cambridge are immersed in research and benefit greatly from the University's national and international reputation and its place at the forefront of many educational initiatives.
-On top of this, trainees benefit from the Faculty's outstanding and well-established partnerships, the strong ethos of care they experience and the extremely high quality of personal, professional and academic support.
+PGCE students at Cambridge are immersed in research and benefit greatly from the University's national and international reputation and its place at the forefront of many educational initiatives.
+On top of this, PGCE students benefit from the Faculty's outstanding and well-established partnerships, the strong ethos of care they experience and the extremely high quality of personal, professional and academic support.

 Support: Tutors & Mentors

-Mentors come from a vast range of teaching backgrounds, and are all committed to the development of individual trainees, working closely with the Faculty to ensure that the training given in school supports and enhances the teaching students receive from within the Faculty.
+Mentors come from a vast range of teaching backgrounds, and are all committed to the development of individual PGCE students, working closely with the Faculty to ensure that the professional placements enhance the teaching students receive from within the Faculty.

 Students Union website